WHAT IS AFROTC?

 In a complex and highly technical world, the Air Force needs dedicated and professional leaders.
 To meet this need, the Air Force Reserve Officer Training Corps provides trained men and women who will control the aerospace forces of tomorrow, the engineers and scientists who will develop the advanced systems of the future, and the support personnel who will keep these systems operating.

 AFROTC is an educational program that includes courses in history, communication, management, and political science — all related to the Air Force.
 The mission of the AFROTC program is to educate and prepare college students to be Air Force officers.
-We continue to provide this opportunity for thousands of college graduates each year, and we offer scholarships to help you complete your bachelor's degree, leadership training to prepare you to meet the challenges of your future and pride and prestige of being an officer in the U.S. Air Force.
+We continue to provide this opportunity for thousands of college graduates each year, and we offer scholarships to help you complete your bachelor's degree, leadership training to prepare you to meet the challenges in your future and the pride and prestige of being an officer in the U.S. Air Force.

-PROGRAM OVERVIEW
+PROGRAM TIMELINE OVERVIEW